pradeestarck/PluginStatsTracker/README.md

         # Set of tracked fields
         fields:
             # Field ID as the key
+            # Note: ID should be 'a-z' and '_' only
             player_count:
                 # Type: 'integer', 'text', or 'list'
                 type: integer